GRIDAPPSD/gridappsd-python/README.md

 def on_message_callback(header, message):
     print(f"header: {header} message: {message}")

-# Note: there are other parameters for connecting to other
+# Note: there are other parameters for connecting to
-# systems thatn localhost
+# systems other than localhost
 gapps = GridAPPSD(username="user", password="pass")

 assert gapps.connected